marcosbenicio/pinns/README.md

 ## Contents

 - pinn_burgers.ipynb: This notebook demonstrates how to use a PINN to solve the Burgers' equation, a nonlinear partial differential equation that arises in fluid mechanics.
-The notebook includes a step-by-step walkthrough of the code, along with explanations of key concepts.
+The notebook includes a step-by-step walkthrough of the code, along with some explanations.

 - pinn_stokes.ipynb: This notebook demonstrates how to use a PINN to solve the Stokes equation, which describes the flow of viscous fluids.
 Note that the code for this example is incomplete and currently has a problem with the L_BFGS_B optimizer that has not yet been resolved.